 Nova Scotia is home to stunning natural beauty, an exciting and diverse culture, a rich heritage and breathtaking experiences.
 With iconic sites such as Lunenburg, a UNESCO World Heritage Site, the Halifax Citadel, Halifax’s star-shaped fortress, the Cape Breton Highland’s Skyline Trail, located along the Cabot Trail and our newest UNESCO Site, the Landscape of Grand Pré, in the Annapolis Valley, there is no shortage of world-class attractions to explore.

 Relax and rejuvenate on winding trails and sandy beaches.
-Visit picturesque St. Andrews by the Sea and enjoy the quaint charm of this coastal town.
-Explore the Bay of Fundy known for its impressive tidal movements and enormous rock formations.
-Visit Charlottetown, the elegant seaside city known as the birthplace of Canada and explore the historic streets, walking trails and waterside boardwalks at your own pace.
+Visit picturesque St. Andrews by-the-Sea and enjoy the quaint charm of this coastal town.
+Discover the Bay of Fundy, known for its impressive tidal movements and enormous rock formations.
+Visit Charlottetown, the elegant seaside city known as the birthplace of Canada, and explore the historic streets, walking trails and waterside boardwalks at your own pace.